 For instance, in Florida, you might not be able to claim compensation for your losses if you do not make an effort to mitigate your damages.
 This is why some people decide to repudiate a contract.
 Contract repudiation gives the nonbreaching party more time to cut his or her losses, which reduces the amount of monetary damages that might be awarded in a contract breach lawsuit.
 If the nondefaulting party fails to mitigate losses to the fullest, he or she will not be able to gain full compensation.

 While the innocent party should try to mitigate his or her losses as soon as possible, he or she might choose to wait.
 By doing so, he or she can see if the other party will continue to repudiate the contract or decide to perform his or her contractual duties.
 The nondefaulting party can also choose to stop performance, be it payment or something else.
 There are basically two things you can do to remedy an anticipatory breach of contract:

 - Request an assurance of delivery.
 If you ask the defaulting party to provide reasonable assurance he or she will be able to fulfill the contract, he or she has 30 days to do so.
 Failure to give you such assurance by the end of 30 days will make the contract void.

 - File a lawsuit.
 If an anticipatory contract breach is too messy, you can opt to sue for damages.
 Usually, you will be required to prove that the breach occurred and demonstrate the damages that resulted from it.
 The defaulting party then pays you damages, usually in monetary form.

 If you need help dealing with an anticipatory breach of contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.